-The House and Senate income tax reform bills offer a lot of changes to many tax payers.
-Many are debating the pros versus cons of tax reform.
+The Tax Cuts and Jobs Act of 2017 offers a lot of changes to many tax payers.
+Many are debating the pros versus cons of the new tax laws.
 Although, the main goal of the reform appears to be to help the American tax payers and further stimulate the economy.
 One area that had many in the real estate industry as well as homeowners worried deals with capital gains tax and the home sale exclusion.
 First of all, we are not representing this as tax advice or that we are tax professionals.
 Rather, we want to share types of questions or topics that sellers, Realtors, CPA’s, mortgage professionals, and more should discuss.
 Plus, this discussion should take place before listing the home for sale.

 2017 Capital Gains Tax Exclusion on Sale of Home